강의

 Outstanding designs will be featured as official references.

-(So you can add it to your resume or portfolio)
+(You can add this to your resume or portfolio)

-Upon agreement, to the Thread channel (3.3K+) and Substack (paid subscription newsletter 300+)
+Upon consent, to Thread channel (3.3K+) and Substack (paid subscription newsletter 300+)

 Update: Silicon Valley Practical Application & Open Source Track

-- Current cumulative downloads: 3.4K - Currently operating a Rust-based CLI AI coding agent (Claude Code/Codex workflow) in production.
+- Currently 3.4K cumulative downloads - Operating a Rust-based CLI AI coding agent (Claude Code/Codex workflow) in production.

-- We will make this agent available as a Public Repo so that students can make open source contributions.
+- We will make this agent publicly available as a Public Repo, allowing students to make open source contributions.

-- The Open Source Contribution Guide course has also been added.
+- An Open Source Contribution Guide course has also been added.

 Career Benefits

-- Once your first PR is merged, Collaborator permissions (branch protection·PR required) will be granted → Resume/portfolio entry examples provided
+- When your first PR is merged, you'll be granted Collaborator privileges (branch protection·PR required) → Resume/Portfolio examples provided

-- Secure demonstrable evidence (documents, diagrams, OSS contributions) that directly connects to employment/career transitions.
+- Secure tangible evidence (documents, diagrams, OSS contributions) that directly connects to employment/career transitions.

-Please feel free to leave your questions in the Q&A. Your designs could be cited as actual references!
+Feel free to leave your questions in Q&A. Your designs could be cited as actual references!

 The person who created this course